 Aunt Di’s Almost German Potato Salad is the best potato salad you’ll ever eat.
 Bold statement, right?
 But true.
 I’ve never eaten another potato salad that compares to this one!

 Almost German Potato Salad

-- 8-12 eggs
+- 8-12 large eggs

-- Dill pickle juice
+- 3/4 to 1 cup Dill pickle juice

-- White Pepper
+- White Pepper (optional)

 Hard boil the eggs, peel and cut in to quarters.

+While potatoes are still hot, pour pickle juice evenly over the potatoes and salt generously.
 I use about ½ to ¾ cup of juice.
 Start with ½, and see how much is absorbed.
 If you add too much, the salad turns out soupy- instead of creamy.

 Add the eggs and pickles.
 While still warm add the mayo, about a cup at a time, mix gently, add more mayo until desired consistency.